the-engine-room/library/_books/messaging-apps.md

 ## Introduction
 This is a research report assessing the opportunities and risks involved in using messaging apps such as WhatsApp, Viber and Telegram in humanitarian situations.

 It is the product of a partnership between the [International Committee of the Red Cross](https://www.icrc.org/), [The Engine Room](https://www.theengineroom.org) and [Block Party](http://weareblockparty.com/).
+It was Last updated in January 2017.

 [Download the full-length report (3.3MB PDF)](https://shop.icrc.org/humanitarian-futures-for-messaging-apps.html).

-Last updated: January 2017

 ## Definition